 (1.)
 The condition of "instrumental legitimacy belief" states that the effectiveness of a governance institution will only contribute to its legitimacy if the addressees at least partly base their legitimacy beliefs on assessments of effectiveness.
-In other words, effectiveness must at least be a part of the addresses conception of legitimacy in order to establish a causal pathway from effectiveness to legitimacy.
+In other words, effectiveness must be a part of the addresses conception of legitimacy in order to establish a causal pathway from effectiveness to legitimacy.
 I am not sure how empirically demanding this condition actually is.
-While most people surely think that minimal effectiveness is a necessary condition for legitimacy, i.e. that the right to rule of a political authority depends to some degree on its performance, not quite as many people might think that effectiveness is a sufficient condition for obtaining the right to rule.
-Consider the case of a benevolent dictatorship: It would not be unreasonable, to say the least, to hold that non-democratic regimes are normatively deficient and illegitimate no matter how effective or even just they are.
+While most people surely think that minimal effectiveness is a necessary condition for legitimacy, i.e. that a political authority's right to rule depends to some degree on its performance, not quite as many people might think that effectiveness is a sufficient condition for obtaining the right to rule.
+Consider the case of a benevolent dictatorship: It would not be unreasonable to hold that nondemocratic regimes are normatively deficient and illegitimate, no matter how effective or even just they are.
 The same seems true for external and occupational rule.
-Even if these governance regimes are effective in terms of problem-solving, external rule always seems to be problematic and at best only temporally legitimate (cf. Applbaum 2007; Hechter 2009).7 People who hold that effectiveness is not sufficient for legitimacy adhere to an intrinsic conception of legitimacy as opposed to an instrumental conception.
-Intrinsic conceptions of legitimacy claim, that in order to be legitimate political authorities need to possess some inherent quality which is independent of the (likely) consequences of their reign (Schmelzle 2011).
-These qualities can be procedural; as it is the case with democratic conceptions of legitimacy, or they can be identitary, as it is the with traditional, religious or communitarian conceptions of legitimacy.
+Even if these governance regimes are effective in terms of problem-solving, external rule always seems to be problematic and at best only temporally legitimate (cf. Applbaum 2007; Hechter 2009).
+People who hold that effectiveness is not sufficient for legitimacy adhere to an intrinsic conception of legitimacy as opposed to an instrumental conception.
+Intrinsic conceptions of legitimacy claim that in order to be legitimate, political authorities need to possess some inherent quality independent of the (likely) consequences of their reign (Schmelzle 2011).
+These qualities can be procedural, as is the case with democratic conceptions of legitimacy, or they can be identitary, as with traditional, religious or communitarian conceptions of legitimacy.
 If effectiveness is merely a necessary and not a sufficient condition for widespread legitimacy beliefs, the condition of "instrumental legitimacy belief" becomes quite a demanding obstacle for governance actors whose legitimacy is only based on their effectiveness.